RenatoGeh/gospn/README.md

 This is a TODO list:

-* Implement language modelling SPN based on the paper *Language Modelling with Sum-Product Networks* (Cheng *et al*) INTERSPEECH 2014
+* Implement language modelling SPN based on the paper